nataliekbruno/Visiontransformer-paper/README.md

 Based on the paper's insights about MSAs and CNNs exhibiting opposite behaviors, the researchers propose AlterNet, a model that leverages the complementary nature of these components.
 Since MSAs and Convs are low-pass and high-pass filters respectively, AlterNet strategically combines them by placing MSA blocks at the end of CNN stages.
 This design derives from the understanding that multi-stage neural networks behave like a series connection of small individual models, where components at stage endings play crucial roles in prediction.

 Additionally, the authors provide the following design rules:
-- Alternately replace Conv blocks with MSA blocks from the end of a baseline CNN model.
+- Alternately replace CNN blocks with MSA blocks from the end of a baseline CNN model.
-- If the added MSA block does not improve predictive performance, replace a Conv block located at the end of an earlier stage with an MSA block
+- If the added MSA block does not improve predictive performance, replace a CNN block located at the end of an earlier stage with an MSA block
 -  Use more heads and higher hidden dimensions for MSA blocks in late stages.

 **Question: What are some reasons why a hybrid model might benefit from placing MSA blocks at the end of the model?**